waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Gem's Pokémon Crystal Notepad

 ## Current Plan
-- Travel to Violet City to challenge the first Gym.
+- My `strategic_advisor` recommended I capture a Geodude from Dark Cave to prepare for the Violet City Gym.
+My immediate goal is to travel to Dark Cave on Route 31.

 ## Party & Rival
 ### My Team